iuni-cadre/BetaDemo/index.md

 > ## What will be covered
 >
-> 0. Alpha Release of the Collaborative Archive & Data Research Environment (CADRE)
+> 0. Beta Release of the Collaborative Archive & Data Research Environment (CADRE)
 > 1. Follow our interactive demos to access open bibliographic data
 > 2. Creat your first reproducible CADRE package with your own code or somebody else's tools.
 {: .checklist}